jolo-dev/Futurice-Calculator/README.md

 # Futurice Calculator

-This is a calculator built with [Python's Flask](https://flask.palletsprojects.com/en/1.1.x/) with is deployable by using [Serverless](https://github.com/serverless/serverless) on AWS
+This is a calculator built with [Python's Flask](https://flask.palletsprojects.com/en/1.1.x/) and it is deployable by using [Serverless](https://github.com/serverless/serverless) on AWS

 ## Usage